gchq/Palisade-examples/performance/README.md

 The following trials are tested for each size and variant of data-set:

 * *read-native* - baseline test of a native file-read and deserialise, used for normalisation
-* *request* - test of just palisade service with no data read or deserialise, providing an indication of palisade latency
+* *request* - test of just the request stage with the client request without any deserialisation or rule application within the Data Service
-* *read* - test of palisade and data services read, deserialise and coarse/fine-grain rule application, providing an indication of palisade overhead
+* *read* - test of the full process, including the read, deserialise and coarse/fine-grain rule application within the Data Service, providing an indication of palisade overhead

 The general naming scheme is "trial_size_variant".